-The 2010 prevalence of total hip arthroplasties in the United States population was 0.8 percent, increasing with age to 1.5 percent at sixty years and 5.9 percent by ninety years of age.3 There were an estimated 2.5 million individuals with a total hip arthroplasty in 2010, and the demand for primary hip arthroplasties is estimated to grow by 174 percent between 2005 and 2030.4 Currently, there is a high degree of variability in hip arthroplasty treatment, offering an opportunity to improve the quality of care and cost savings.
+The 2010 prevalence of total hip arthroplasties in the United States population was 0.8%, increasing with age to 1.5% at sixty years and 5.9% by ninety years of age.3 There were an estimated 2.5 million individuals with a total hip arthroplasty in 2010, and the demand for primary hip arthroplasties is estimated to grow by 174% between 2005 and 2030.4 Currently, there is a high degree of variability in hip arthroplasty treatment, offering an opportunity to improve the quality of care and cost savings.
 Opportunities for improvement for elective primary hip arthroplasty include appropriate use of institutional post-acute care (e.g., having patients receive post-procedure treatment in a home health or outpatient therapy setting), improving adherence to correct treatment guidelines, and increasing the use of optimal surgical techniques.
-The Elective Primary Hip Arthroplasty episode-based cost measure was recommended for development by an expert clinician committee—the Musculoskeletal Disease Management - Non-Spine Clinical Subcommittee—because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+The Elective Primary Hip Arthroplasty episode-based cost measure was recommended for development by an expert clinician committee—the Musculoskeletal Disease Management - Non-Spine Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
 Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific workgroup provided extensive, detailed input on this measure.

 The cost measure numerator is the sum of the ratio of observed to expected5 paymentstandardized cost to Medicare for all Elective Primary Hip Arthroplasty episodes attributed to a clinician.
 This sum is then multiplied by the national average observed episode cost to generate a dollar figure.